jamesabela/jsfun/whileloops/README.md

-# Python While Loops Course
+# Python While Loops Puzzle Course

 This course is designed for Python Code Lab.

-All Python files and tutorial HTML files are in the same folder:
+All Python files and tutorial HTML files are in one folder:

 `whileloops`

-The course focuses only on `while` loops and includes:
+Each Python file starts as a mini puzzle.
+The starter code is intentionally incomplete or incorrect, so students need to edit the code to pass the tests.

+## Includes

-- simple counters
+- simple while loops
-- countdowns
+- counting up and down
 - repeated input
 - guessing games
 - selection inside loops